Kerry Weaver: Season nine

 Weaver and Lopez were still together and had on-going arguments about the future of their relationship.
 Weaver wanted to have a child, but after suffering a miscarriage felt Lopez should carry the child.
 Lopez, however, did not want to get pregnant, because it would impact her firefighting career.
 The couple did not get much screen time that season, and Weaver was given another story thread about the consequences she faced when she failed to report a local politician who tested positive for syphilis; Alderman Johnathan Bright provided funding for County and a plum position for Kerry, but forced her to do an off-the-record treatment of his closeted gay lover that ended with the lover's accidental death from an allergic reaction to penicillin.
 Later, Dr. Anspaugh became fed up with Dr. Romano's attitude and neglect on the job.
 Anspaugh offered to lighten Romano's work load by sharing his administrative duties with Kerry Weaver.
-When Romano refused this, he was replaced with a somewhat surprised Weaver, who offered Romano the Chief of Emergency Medicine position.
+When Romano refused this, he was replaced with a somewhat surprised Weaver, who offered Romano a choice of becoming a staff teacher, running the ER, or being fired.
+Romano took on the ER job and was awful at it, with Kerry not showing much sympathy when Dr. Carter correctly told her that Romano was a dangerous liability in that position (perhaps not accidentally, Carter went off to Africa not long after Romano took over and didn't fully return until after Romano's death in Season 10).